The Short Answer

 Inpatient detox is recommended for alcohol withdrawal (which can cause life-threatening seizures), benzodiazepine withdrawal, and severe opioid dependence, especially when previous outpatient attempts have not worked.
 If you are unsure what level of care you need, our withdrawal symptoms guide can help you gauge severity.

 Luxury or private detox facilities can charge $2,000 to $5,000 per day or more, but the medical care is not necessarily better.
-Focus on accreditation, staff credentials, and whether the facility uses evidence-based protocols.
+Focus on accreditation, staff credentials, and whether the facility uses science-based protocols.

 Outpatient Detox Cost